 Please label all clothing, equipment, and luggage clearly with permanent marker or nametapes.
 Although Wildwood is not responsible for lost, damaged, or missing items, Wildwood staff will make every effort to return items that are clearly marked with the owner's name.
-Use first and last names when labeling-initials are often not enough to determine an owner!
+We will charge the family for postage on each item sent back.
+Use first and last names when labeling - initials are often not enough to determine an owner!